garyo/sea-surface-temp-viz/README.md

-# Sea Surface Temp Visualization
+# Sea Surface Temperature Visualization

-Sea Surface Temperatures are a key indicator of climate change.
+Sea surface temperatures are a key indicator of climate change.
 The world's oceans are a significant reservoir of heat, warming and cooling much more slowly than the atmosphere.
 Ocean heat drives larger storms, adds more moisture to the air above the ocean, and affects sea